matteranalytics/matter-analytics-webpage/README.md

     npm install @fontsource/open-sans
     ```

-    After running this script, you will see the changes in the `package.json` file.
+    After executing this script, the `dependencies` in the `package.json` file will be updated.

 4. Modify `src/custom/fonts.css` in two locations to resemble the following code: